jweber/SlackBotNet/readme.md

             ...
         });

+## Observing all messages in a channel

+When the bot is observing a channel or group, by default it will only listen for messages that contain the name of the bot in the message text.
+If you want the bot to listen to all messages in a channel, the `HubType.ObserveAllMessages` flag can be set.

+    bot.When(
+        Matches.TextContaining("hello"),
+	HubType.Channel | HubType.ObserveAllMessages,
+	async conv =>
+	{
+            ...
+	});

 ## Multiple Handlers

 If there are multiple `.When(...)` setups configured for the bot, the bot will respect the `WhenHandlerMatchMode` as configured when incoming messages can be handled by more than one `.When(...)`.